letung3105/aoc-2022/README.md

-# aoc-2022
+# Advent of Code 2022

-Solutiions to the 2022 Advent of Code problems
+Solutions to the 2022 Advent of Code problems.